-- If you have started or driven the car, stop it safely as soon as you realise you have the wrong fuel, then turn off the engine
+- If you have already started or driven the car, stop it safely as soon as you can and turn off the engine

 - Petrol in a diesel car can cause serious engine damage that’s not covered under warranty